quicwg/base-drafts/draft-ietf-quic-transport.md

 DATA_BLOCKED frame to indicate it has data to write but is blocked by flow control limits.
 If a sender is blocked for a period longer than the idle timeout ({{idle-timeout}}), the connection might get closed even when data is available for transmission.
-To keep the connection from closing, a sender SHOULD periodically send a STREAM_DATA_BLOCKED or DATA_BLOCKED frame when there are no ack-eliciting packets in flight.
+To keep the connection from closing, a sender that is flow control limited SHOULD periodically send a STREAM_DATA_BLOCKED or DATA_BLOCKED frame when it has no ack-eliciting packets in flight.

 ## Flow Credit Increments {#fc-credit}